Constructing the relative Fukaya category: The relative Fukaya category

-We already defined the objects and morphism spaces in Definitions \ref{defn:obj} and \ref{defn:mor}.
-To define the $A_\infty$ structure maps, we choose a regular universal choice of perturbation data $\bP$.
+The $A_\infty$ structure maps are defined using the moduli spaces $\cM(\by,A,\bP)$, for a regular choice of perturbation data $\bP$.
 Each zero-dimensional moduli space $\cM(\by,A,\bP)$ is then finite (because compact).
 Each element $u$ of such a moduli space determines an isomorphism

 in accordance with the conventions of \cite[Appendix B]{Sheridan2016}.
 Observe that $\Sym(\vv)$ acts on $\cM(\by,A,\bP)$ because of the \textbf{(Equivariant)} condition on our perturbation data; and the action is free by Lemma \ref{lem:free}.
-It is easy to see from the definition that $\sigma_{g \cdot u} = \sigma_u$ for any $g \in \Sym(\vv)$.
-This allows us to make the following
+It is easy to see from the definition that $\sigma_{g \cdot u} = \sigma_u$ for any $g \in \Sym(\vv)$.\footnote{The key point is that the moduli spaces $\EuR_{k,\ell}$ are oriented in such a way that the fibres of the forgetful maps $\EuR_{k,\ell} \to \EuR_k$ carry their natural complex orientation (one can make sense of this even when $k \le 2$); $\Sym(\vv)$ acts trivially on the base and by a complex automorphism of the fibre, hence it preserves orientations.} This allows us to make the following

 \begin{defn} We define the $A_\infty$ structure map

 where the sum is over all $\Sym(\vv)$-orbits of zero-dimensional moduli spaces $\cM(\by,A,\bP)$.\end{defn}